 Additional frameworks are available from the SANS Institute, the Institute of Electrical and Electronics Engineers, the Internet Engineering Task Force and the European Union Agency for Network and Information Security.

-To put a fine point on it: Your incident response plan needs to be kept current, or it cannot keep your organization safe.
+To put a fine point on it: Your IR plan needs to be kept current, or it cannot keep your organization safe.

 How, when and why to use IR tools